SmiteshD/AI-Medical-Chatbot-with-Vision-and-Speech/README.md

 ## Installing FFmpeg

-1. Visit the official FFmpeg download page: [An Internal Link](https://ffmpeg.org/download.html)
+1. Visit the official FFmpeg download page: [FFmpeg Downloads](https://ffmpeg.org/download.html)
 2. Navigate to the Windows builds section and download the latest static build.
 3. Extract and Set Up FFmpeg:
    - Extract the downloaded ZIP file to a folder (e.g., C:\ffmpeg).